a woman speaking at a podium with man in background

 2018-2019: May and Yogev

 May and Yogev arrived in Milwaukee in August 2018.
 They have grown up in different communities – May from Tiberias and Yogev from a moshav called Moshav Arbel.
-May is studying psychology and sociology and loves hip hop dancing.
-Yogev is studying cinema and theater and enjoys traveling, photography and writing stories.
+May studied psychology and sociology and loves hip hop dancing.
+Yogev studied cinema and theater and enjoys traveling, photography and writing stories.

 2017-2018: Omri and Amit